Navigating Money Struggles The Unscripted Way

 Sometimes through my side hustles, sometimes through discounts, sometimes even through people who care for me.

-And it made me realise that wealth and abundance isn’t only about what I have in my purse or bank account, but in my acceptance of receiving money as it shows up.
-In my allowing of being taken care of.
+And it made me realise that wealth and abundance isn’t only about what I have in my purse or bank account, but in my acceptance of receiving money and all the splendours of life as it shows up.

-Rather than hyperfocusing on what I don’t have and decreeing it will always be that way, I can accept it, let it go and let the world work its magic.
+Rather than hyper-focusing on what I don’t have and decreeing it will always be that way, I can accept it, let it go and let the world work its magic.

 Money's not a dictator that controls my worth or my quality of life.